Terry-Shalang/alx-zero_day/0x01-git/README.md

-This directroy all tasks in 0x01.
+This directory contains all tasks in 0x01.
 Git